 - With the exception of summer semester, students cannot take classes at Georgia Tech and somewhere else at the same time, unless they Cross Register or petition the faculty to ask for permission for concurrent registration.
+Students who are registered for a co-op or internship are considered registered at Georgia Tech (in residence), and cannot take classes at another school without requesting permission through a petition to the faculty before taking the class.
 Click here for the official rules about Cross Registration.
 During summer semester students can be enrolled at Georgia Tech and another school simultaneously.

 - The residency rule requires that students must complete their last 36 hours in residency at Georgia Tech.
 If you are in violation of the 36 hour rule, then you must petition the faculty for permission to take the class BEFORE you take the class.

 - ME will only evaluate/accept transfer credit for 1000 level ME classes, 2000 level ME classes, ME 3322 (thermodynamics) and COE 3001 (deformable bodies).
 We will not accept transfer credit for any upper level ME classes beyond this list.
 The only exception to this is students who are participating in a GT sponsored exchange program and get their classes approved before attending the program.